gm-spacagna/deep-ttf/README.md

 Survival analysis differs from traditional regression problems because the data can be partially observed, or censored.
 That is, we observe a phenomenon up to a point in time where we stop collecting data either because the failure event happens and is registered (uncensored) or because it was not possible to collect data furtherly (censored) due to technical issues or because of the failure is not happened yet at current time.
 We are not considering the case where data is left-censored.
 We assume we can always observe the beginning of the signal or events sequence.

-The survival model is then characterized by either its **survival function S(t)}** defined as the probability that a subject survives longer than time t; or by its **cumulative hazard function H(t)** which is the accumulation of hazard over time and defined by the integral between 0 and t of the probability of failing instantly at time x given that it survived up to x.
+The survival model is then characterized by either its **survival function S(t)** defined as the probability that a subject survives longer than time t; or by its **cumulative hazard function H(t)** which is the accumulation of hazard over time and defined by the integral between 0 and t of the probability of failing instantly at time x given that it survived up to x.

 From the survival function we can derive the distribution of **time-to-failure** or future lifetime, which is the time remaining until death given survival up to current time.